 For example, you might want to plan for:

-- Getting your drivers licence or other transport options.
+- getting your drivers licence or using other transport

 If you have Ongoing Resourcing Scheme (ORS) funding

 If you have ORS funding you can stay at school until the end of the year you turn 21.
 Your school may refer you to a transition planning service in your final year of school.

 If you don’t have ORS funding, contact your local Needs Assessment Service Coordination service (NASC) to ask for a new assessment.

 Your NASC can help you work out what you want to do and outline the options available in your community.

 Depending on what you need, your NASC can organise for you to get disability support services that are funded by Whaikaha - Ministry of Disabled People.
 For example:

 Your NASC might refer you to other government funded services such as:

 Transition planning providers